tag-team hold

 “Triangulation” is when a political candidate presents his or her views as being above and between the left and right sides of the political spectrum.

-It’s sometimes called the “third way.”
+It’s also sometimes called the “third way.”

 “Trickle down theory” is a derisive term for the idea that giving benefits to large, powerful people and companies can yield benefits for society as a whole.